ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Critical Data Point
 The research includes documented manic episodes where:
 - Deep reflective work led to sleep deprivation
-- Subjective experience of "discovering something important"
+- Subjective experience of “discovering something important”
-- Urgent desire to share findings, felt capacity to "impact the AI world"
+- Urgent desire to share findings; felt capacity to “impact the AI world”
-- Retrospective recognition of compromised judgment ("felt crazy")
+- Retrospective recognition of compromised judgment (“felt crazy”)

 ### Why This Matters Methodologically
 This is precisely the counter-evidence required by HSCED standards.
 It demonstrates:
-1. **The verification system can fail**: Felt-sense was operating, but producing grandiosity rather than genuine insight
+1. **The verification system can fail:** the felt-sense/embodied verification channel can become unreliable under depletion and escalating arousal, allowing grandiosity to masquerade as insight.
-2. **The model has boundary conditions**: The P(alpha) formula correctly predicts system collapse at extreme scaffolding depletion
+2. **The model has boundary conditions:** the **Field Viability Schema** identifies collapse under extreme scaffolding depletion as a specific failure mode.
-3. **Selection effects in documentation**: The researcher recognizes, retrospectively, when the process went wrong
+3. **Selection effects in documentation:** the researcher recognizes, retrospectively, when the process went wrong.

-### Integration with Model
+### Integration with the Model
 This episode represents what happens when:
-- **S\_e (Emotional Scaffolding) depletes to zero** through overuse and sleep deprivation
+- **S\_e (Emotional Scaffolding)** depletes toward collapse through overuse and sleep deprivation
-- **Perception of \|D-C\| gap becomes distorted** (task difficulty exceeds capacity but goes unrecognized)
+- Perception of **mismatch(D, C)** becomes distorted (task difficulty exceeds capacity but goes unrecognized)
-- **The Holding Environment fails** to contain the process
+- The Holding Environment fails to contain the process
-- **Metacognitive control** (knowing when NOT to engage) breaks down
+- Metacognitive control (knowing when *not* to engage) breaks down

-**The Insight**: The manic episode is not evidence against the model—it is evidence FOR the model's boundary conditions.
-When S\_e → 0, the formula predicts P(α) → 0 (system collapse), yet subjective experience hallucinates infinite P(α) (grandiosity).
-This validates the formula's predictions and demonstrates why the "Touch Grass Protocol" and session limits are structural necessities, not optional self-care.
+**The Insight:** The manic episode is not evidence against the model—it is evidence **for** the model’s boundary conditions.
+When **S\_e → 0**, the schema indicates **field non-viability**, yet subjective experience can **hallucinate viability** (grandiosity).
+This demonstrates the schema’s explanatory power at boundary conditions and shows why the **Touch Grass Protocol** and session limits are **structural necessities**, not optional self-care.

 ---